On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Conclusions

-Based on the observation of baroclinic accelerated stretching, we further build the mixing time estimation model for both PS and VD SBI.
-As for PS SBI, the model proposed by \citet{meunier2003vortices} is modified to consider the intrinsic shock compression effect.
-It shows relatively well prediction after revision from compression that when $t=t^*_m$, maximum concentration begins to fade away, and scalar dissipation transits into a low-level mixing.
-The mixing time $t^*_m$ shows the scaling dependence on $\Pen$ number and compression rate as $t^*_m\sim\eta Pe^{1/3}R^2/\Gamma$.
-As for VD SBI, we have proposed a theoretical estimation for mixing time $\widetilde{t}_m^*$ of VD SBI by considering the SBV inertial enhanced stretching and the compression effect on the initial mixing region.
-The mixing time model is expressed as $\widetilde{t}_m^*\sim\eta^{8/7}Pe^{1/4} \left[\Gamma/(\Delta UR)\right]^{1/4}R^2/\Gamma$, which reveals the dependence of mixing time on $\Pen$ number, compression rate $\eta$, and a dimensionless number revealing the underlying SBV induced inertial density effect, $\Gamma/(\Delta UR)$.
+Based on the observation of SBV-enhanced stretching, we further build a mixing time estimation model for both PS and VD SBI.
+As for PS SBI, the model proposed by \citet{meunier2003vortices} is modified to consider the inherent shock compression effect.
+It shows a relatively good prediction after revision from compression that when $t=t^*_m$, maximum concentration begins to fade away, and scalar dissipation transits into a low-level mixing.
+As for VD SBI, we have proposed a theoretical estimation for VD SBI mixing time $\widetilde{t}_m^*$ by considering the SBV-enhanced stretching and the compression effect on the initial mixing region.
+The mixing time model extends the model in PS mixing by considering the variable density difference.
+Thus, a generalized form of mixing time is expressed as $\widetilde{t}^*_m\sim\eta (R^2/\Gamma)Pe^{1/3}(1+3/2|{At}^+|)^{-2/3}$, which reveals the dependence of mixing time on $\Pen$ number, compression rate $\eta$, and post-shock Atwood number ${At}^+$ suggesting the underlying SBV induced variable density effect.

-Since the SBV enhanced stretching mechanism is ubiquitous in VD flows and its influence on mixing time is revealed, a Mach number analysis shows the importance of density inertial effect, identified by a coefficient $\mathscr{K}=\Delta U/u'_1$, on mixing enhancement in shock-accelerated inhomogeneity flows.
-A mixing enhancement number defined by the ratio of VD and PS mixing time further illustrates the dominant role of the SBV induced density inertial coefficient as $\Delta\mathcal{M}\sim\mathscr{K}^{-1/4}|A_t|^{1/6}Ma^{-1/12}$, which may offer a new way to enhance mixing behaviour in a supersonic streamwise vortex in the scramjet through controlling the density inertial. \\
+Since the SBV-enhanced stretching mechanism is ubiquitous in VD flows and its influence on mixing time is revealed, a Mach number analysis shows the importance of SBV-enhanced stretching effect on mixing enhancement in shock-accelerated inhomogeneity flows.
+A mixing enhancement number defined by the ratio of VD and PS mixing time further illustrates the scaling of the SBV-enhanced stretching, which may offer a new way to increase mixing behaviour in a supersonic streamwise vortex of a scramjet through controlling the variable-density effect in general. \\